ni/javascript-styleguide/README.md

 ### TypeScript configuration

 Use `@ni/eslint-config-typescript` configurations in the [ESLint flat configuration](https://eslint.org/docs/latest/use/configure/configuration-files-new) (`eslint.config.js`).
-Set the `parserOptions.project` to the project's TypeScript configuration to correctly enable [linting with type information](https://typescript-eslint.io/getting-started/typed-linting).
+Set the `languageOptions.parserOptions.project` to the project's TypeScript configuration to correctly enable [linting with type information](https://typescript-eslint.io/getting-started/typed-linting).

 ```js
 import { defineConfig } from 'eslint/config';